johnhelmuth/in-dire-straits-content/tatterpedia/1.faces/index.md

 Engineering professor at the [Tepchania Institute of Technology](factions#tepchania-institute-of-technology).
 Trusted by [Dr. Indira Attenborough, sapientologist](faces#dr-indira-attenborough).

+### Thunterperg Brelt

+Taller and thinner than most Cronstak, Thunterperg has light cream fur with large black spots.
+She feels this sets her apart from others and leans into it by wearing a matching jumpsuit.
+She works in the Alreekt Station algae processing facilities.
+She is also an amateur marine biologist who is concerned about the plight of the Concord Narwhallaby.

 ### Dr. Phineas Collinston

 A physicist who did his doctoral thesis on Slipstream Space.
 Currently